debkbanerji/minecraft-bedrock-server/README.md

 - **Port**: The port entered in `server-port` under the `server-properties` field of `config.json` (the default value for this is `19132`)

 #### Connecting from the not Windows 10 Editon
 If you're not using the Windows 10 Edition, you may still be able to connect.
-Try the same steps as ...
-TODO: Write
+Try the same steps as the **Connecting from the Windows 10 Edition** section, and if that doesn't work, try [this tutorial](https://www.youtube.com/watch?v=zalT_oR1nPM) to change your DNS to the BedrockConnect DNS followed by the Windows 10 connection steps again.
+The tutorial is designed for Switch, but following more or less the same steps should work for Xbox One if you're lucky.
+If not, once again, Google is your friend.

 ## The Backup System
 ![Redstone](https://www.minecraft.net/content/dam/minecraft/pmp/pmp-minecraft-howitworks-buildsomething.png)

 TODO: Write

-## Known Issues
+## Known issues
+### Still in alpha
 TODO: Write
+### Windows incompatibilities
+TODO: Write
+### Updating the server

 ## Disclaimer
 TODO: Write